cdktf/cdktf-provider-consul/docs/dataConsulKeys.typescript.md

 - *Type:* string

+This is the default value to set for `var.<name>` if the key does not exist in Consul.
+Defaults to an empty string.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/data-sources/keys#default DataConsulKeys#default}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.20.0/docs/data-sources/keys#default DataConsulKeys#default}

 ---